AAFC-Bioinfo-AAC/quick-start-guide/README.md

   - `LICENSE`: The default license is **MIT** — replace it if necessary.
 An R Shiny tool, [*OSSLicensR*](https://websphn001.agr.gc.ca/OSSLicensR/), is available (internal access only) to guide selection of an appropriate license.
   - `CITATION.cff`: Supplies citation metadata to encourage proper attribution of your software or workflow when reused by others.
   - `dockstore.yml`: Provides metadata for publishing analytical workflows to [Dockstore](https://dockstore.org/) — a platform for sharing tools and pipelines built with CWL, WDL, Nextflow, Snakemake, or Galaxy. ***Delete this file if Dockstore publication does not apply to your project.***

+- Complete the *Open-Source Development or Publication Approval Form* (refer [Form Completion Instructions](#form-completion-instructions)).

+##### Form Completion Instructions

+The project/repository maintainer should complete sections A and B of the *Open-Source Development or Publication Approval Form* ([internal access link](https://001gc.sharepoint.com/:b:/r/sites/50055/pap1/Open%20Source%20Software/STB%20Open%20source%20code%20approval%20form%20-%20EN.pdf)) and get it signed by the Associate Director of their Centre.

 #### Requesting Publication